internet safety

 Risks of Internet use by adolescents are an intensification of risks of media and society at large, but they come in forms that adults may not be familiar with and did not experience when they were growing up.
 When using the internet today, teens may come across material that is inappropriate and disturbing, including sexual, violent, drug-promoting, or otherwise offensive images and messages.

-Some experts say that about 42% of kids report being bullied online so it is important for parents to teach their children about internet safety.
-While chat rooms are considered to be the most dangerous, social networking platforms like Twitter and Facebook provide a perfect opportunity for attackers to find their victims, leveraging what users assume to be a “safe” environment.
-Attackers employ various techniques to build up their follower list including poisoning trendy topic threads, or initiating other campaigns which can increase the visibility of their tweets, and therefore draw users in to suspicious sites, malicious downloads or other malevolent activity.
+Some experts say that about 42% of kids report being bullied online, so it is important for parents to teach their children about internet safety.
+While chat rooms are considered to be the most dangerous, social networking platforms can also provide a perfect opportunity for attackers to find their victims, leveraging what users assume to be a “safe” environment.
+Attackers employ various techniques to build up their follower list, including poisoning trendy topic threads, or initiating other campaigns which can increase the visibility of their tweets, and therefore draw users into suspicious sites, malicious downloads or other malevolent activity.

 What can you do as a Parent to Keep your Teen Safe?